neuoy/KSPTrajectories/CONTRIBUTING.md

   - Complete the `CHANGELOG.md` file, and fill out the release date field.
 Make sure to credit all contributors.
   - Adjust the compatible KSP version numbers in `Trajectories.version`.
 Actually test if they work in all the KSP version claimed compatible.
   - Bump the version number in `Trajectories.version` and `Plugin\Properties\AssemblyInfo.cs` according the the versioning rules [below](#versioning).
   - Check with Git that your working directory is clean.
-No Changes are allowed, everything must be commited.
+No Changes are allowed, everything must be committed.
   - Build the Project in release mode
   - Clean out the `GameData` folder of your KSP install, only the ´Squad` folder should remain.
   - Extract the `Trajectories-<version>.zip` that was created during the Release build into your GameData folder